B-cell prolymphocytic leukemia: Diagnosis

 Diagnosis of B-PLL is difficult due to its considerable overlap with other mature B-cell leukemias and lymphomas.
 It requires integration of morphology with diagnostic tests including immunophenotyping and chromosome analysis (cytogenetics).

 Morphology

 The malignant B cells are larger than average.

 In order to diagnose a patient with B-PLL, b-prolymphocyte composition of a patient's blood cells must exceed 55%.
-High white blood cell counts – greater than 100 x 10^{9}/L – are also indicative of B-PLL.
+High white blood cell counts – greater than 100 × 10^{9}/L – are also indicative of B-PLL.
 B-prolymphocytes are characterized by: